Os Trigonum Syndrome 2026: Posterior Ankle Pain | DPM

 Last reviewed: May 2026

 Os Trigonum Syndrome 2026: Posterior Ankle Pain DPM relates to foot pain — typically caused by overuse, footwear, or biomechanics.
 Most patients improve in 6-12 weeks with conservative care.
-Same-week appointments in Howell + Bloomfield Hills: (810) 206-1402.
+Same-week appointments in Howell + Bloomfield Township: (810) 206-1402.

 Video by Dr. Tom Biernacki, DPM — Michigan Foot Doctors